aditreza/kanban-board/README.md

 # kanban-board
-A Kanban board is a work and workflow visualization tool that enables you to optimize the flow of your work
+A simple serverless realtime Kanban board application is a work and workflow visualization tool that enables you to optimize the flow of your work